Robert Odell, Jr. likes to explore and examine the many mysteries of our world and universe.

 - fungi, and

-Germs are so small that human eyes can only observe them with the aid of a microscope.
+Germs are so tiny that human eyes can only observe them with the aid of a microscope.
 They have invaded the bodies of animals and human beings for thousands of years, causing infections, plagues, sickness, and untold loss of life.

 Since the time of early Hebrew cleansing rituals, our primary defense against germs has been the washing and cleansing of our hands and bodies.
 Those who habitually neglect to take preventive measures make themselves and others they come into contact with vulnerable to attack from germs.